brainhack-school2020/BHS_Project_dMRI/README.md

 This project started with medical imaging data format, then preprocessed the diffusion weighted images, which includes MP-PCA denoising, FSL TOPUP distortion correction and head movement correction.
 After this, DTI images were reconstructed from these preprocessed images successfully.
 Additionally, a dataset for left and right hemispheres classification was generated from these preprocessed images.
 By using the KNN method, classification accuracy of 92% was reached.
 As a starter, I will continue this project in the future.
 Soon, self-made models, instead of DTI model, will be used to reconstruct diffusion images.
 After that, I would like to use machine learning methods to classify potential changes of brain microstructures.

 Thanks to [Brainhack Summer School 2020](https://school.brainhackmtl.org/) and all instructors.
 Specifically, I would like to thank my instructors Noor, Greg and Agah for your advice, instruction and encouragement.
-I feel so lucky to find and take this summer school.
-During this short one month, I touched so many new skills and tools and began my first neuroscience project.
 I would also like to thank all the summer school students, just because of you, I know how wonderful the neuroscience world is and how active the neuroscience group is!

 ## References